We the People Resources

 Thank you to West Carrollton High School We the People team and the Ohio State Bar Association.

 The companion website for the 2009 edition of the We the People: The Citizen & the Constitution Level 3 student text gives students and teachers the ability to electronically access important portions of the We the People student text, such as the Unit and Lesson Purposes and the Terms and Concepts to Understand, and to provide links to primary sources, Supreme Court cases, multimedia, and helpful websites related to the content of the student and teacher's editions.

 We the People Enhanced Ebook

 Looking for an engaging, classroom-proven civics and government curriculum?
 We the People’s features include classroom management tools, audio narration, videos, built-in multiple-choice and essay questions.
 The ebook can be used on a wide range of devices, including desktops and laptops, Apple iPads and iPhones, Android tablets and smart phones, and Windows 8 touch-screen devices.
-Try the We the People: The Citizen & the Constitution enhanced ebook for free for 28 days.
+Register for a free lesson to find out more. .REGISTER for a free lesson and find out more!

 We the People Text Book Correlation Document

 The We the People Text Book Correlation Document provides a guide for teachers to differentiate between the Level III, Level II, and Level I textbooks subjects in each unit and lesson.
 The guide lists each chapter and unit and corresponding topics for each Level.

 The Utah Education Network provides a great site that gives teaching strategies to help in the areas of organizing a WTP team, guided research and writing, guided practice, and grading WTP presentations.

 Constitution Camp Documents